Green-Software-Foundation/sci-guidance/README.md

-# sci-faq
+# Frequently Asked Questions

-FAQ submissions to support the SCI
+## FAQ submissions to support the SCI